Cute Succulent And Plant Doodles For Your Bullet Journal

 How cute are these!
 There is a wide variety of expressions you can use on your doodles to make them look fun.

-Also, note how you can add the faces to either the plant or the pot, depending on what you feel like.
+Also, note how you can add the faces to the plant or the pot, depending on what you feel.

 Cute Little Plant Doodles